Jim Jordan, facing accusations of ignoring sexual abuse, faces political crisis

 But the issue is this for Jordan: DiSabato may carry baggage.
 But there are several other wrestlers not named DiSabato who think highly of Jordan.
 They say the Congressman was aware of sexual misconduct and should speak up.

 Jordan’s also gone on the offensive against the law firm conducting the inquiry into potential wrongdoing.
-Jordan criticized Parker Coie as “Hillary Clinton’s law firm.”
+Jordan criticized Perkins Coie as “Hillary Clinton’s law firm.”
 The Ohio Republican derided what appears to be a feeble effort of the firm to initially make contact with him.

 “When I have one of these hearings in Congress, every liberal finds our number,” Jordan told Bret Baier.